How Long Term Memory Works

 Table of Contents

-Long-term memory refers to the transfer of information from short-term memory into long-term storage in order to create enduring memories.
-This type of memory is unlimited in capacity and stable—lasting for years or even a lifetime.
+Long-term memory refers to the transfer of information from short-term memory into long-term storage to create lasting memories.
+It's information we need to keep, so it's good that this type of memory is essentially unlimited and stable—lasting for years or even a lifetime.
 Short-term memories can become long-term memories through a process known as consolidation.

-Long-term memory can be further subdivided into two different types: explicit (conscious) and implicit (unconscious) memory.
-If you can remember something that happened more than just a few moments ago, whether it occurred just hours ago or decades earlier, it is long-term memory.
+Long-term memory can be subdivided into explicit (conscious) and implicit (unconscious).
+It is long-term memory if you can remember something that happened more than just a few moments ago, whether just hours ago or decades earlier.

-Long term memory is important because it helps us recall major events in our lives.
-We also use long-term memory to access the skills and behaviors that we've learned which contribute to our survival.
+Long-term memory is crucial because it helps us recall significant life events.
+It shapes who we are, influences our decisions, and allows us to learn and grow.
+We also use long-term memory to access the skills and behaviors we've learned, which helps us survive and thrive.

 Types of Long-Term Memory